SinaC/TetriNET/readme.txt

-Solo mode (extra points for back-to-back, t-spin) Server integrated in WPF client in multiplayer game, display some stats about players (#lines, score, who attacked who, ...) when game is finished right click on player in players manager to display achievements
+Solo mode (extra points for back-to-back, t-spin) Server integrated in WPF client in multiplayer game, display some stats about players (#lines, score, who attacked who, ...) when game is finished right-click on player in players manager to display achievements

-achievements idea:
+Register: Name + Team
-	Lose a multiplayer game while having a Nuke, a Gravity and a Switch in inventory (Wall of shame:30)
+Spectator mode: new endpoint + new contract/callback (spectator can received every message from server but can only register/unregister + send message)

 bugs:
 why user.config is automatically created with default values in $APPDATA$/Local/SinaC/TetriNET WPF WCF Client/  when recompiling a new version